 In December 2013, the Partners Council trained 10 FitNation Leaders across B.C. and equipped them with the necessary resources/supports to run the program within their own communities.
 Each of the FitNation leaders will deliver 2 to 3 weekly FitNation classes to their community members over an 8-week period.
 Trained leaders become eligible for a grant of up to $1,000 to support the costs of running their FitNation program.

-In December 2014, the Partners Council hosted the second annual FitNation training forum, attracting 15 new leaders, and 9 return leaders.
-To date there are 32 trained leaders across BC, of which 22 actively ran FitNation programs in 2014/15, attracting over 550 participants from across the province.
+In December 2015, the Partners Council hosted the third annual FitNation Training Forum, attracting 18 new leaders, and 9 return leaders.
+To date there are 50 trained leaders across BC, delivering FitNation programs in community, at conferences, and many other special events.

-The 2015/16 FitNation Application Process has closed.
-The next application intake will be October 2016.
+The 2016 FitNation Leader application intake will be October.